 3. The Olympic Hymn, also known as the Olympic Anthem, is played when the Olympic flag is raised.
 It was written by composer Spyridon Samaras and poet Kostis Palmaras.
 It was first played for the 1896 Olympic games in Greece and was declared the official hymn in 1957.
 The version below was sung by Sissel in Norwegian at the Norway Olympics in 1994.

 4. You will enjoy this next video because it shows athletes from a variety of Olympic sports.
-It features the song “True Olympic Never Give Up” (“When You Believe”) by Ken D. Ward.
+It features the song “When You Believe” by Ken D. Ward.

-5. If you would like to continue with more music of the Olympics, you ‘ll find a great list here.
+5. If you would like to continue with more music of the Olympics, find a great list here.

 Free Download 4-Page Printable Pack